Grace-nojji/Discrete-Event-Sim/README.md

 ---

 ### `distribution/`
-This folder contains reusable distribution code and empirical data used by the CCU model.

 #### `distribution/bin.csv`
 .csv file from WebPlusDigitizer including bins and heights from the empirical distribution (IAT) from Griffiths et. al (2010)